MBBS in Italy

 Medical PG in USA (USMLE)

-MOKSH Coaching focuses on a patient-centered learning approach that helps students score high on both USMLE & NEXT.
+MOKSH Coaching focuses on a patient-centered learning approach which helps students score high on both USMLE & NEXT.
 MOKSH is the leading name in USMLE Coaching.
 Currently, 1000+ Students from Indian and Abroad medical colleges are preparing for USMLE steps via the MOKSH Platform.

 Medical PG IN UK (PLAB)

 In short, an IMG's performance in PLAB determines her eligibility to practice in the UK.
 The PLAB test has two stages.
-PLAB 1 is an exam that has 180 MCQs that tests your recall.
+PLAB 1 is an exam that has 180 MCQs that test your recall.
 On the other hand, PLAB 2 is a practical OSCE (Objective Structured Clinical Exam) that tests your clinical skills.

 After you pass PLAB 1 & 2, you apply for the GP registration.
 There is one constraint.
-You have a window of 2 years after clearing PLAB 2 during which you may apply no later.
+You have a window of 2 years after clearing PLAB 2, during which you may apply no later.

-By 2024, the UK Medical Licensing Assessment will replace the PLAB.
-Consequently, the GMC UK is going to change certain things in PLAB and create the UKMLA exam.
+Especially the healthcare sector has faced unprecedented pressure.
+Consequently, the GMC UK will change certain things in PLAB and create the UKMLA exam.

 Medical PG in Germany